telerik/ajax-docs/mobile-support/render-modes.md

 |Window|[Yes (render mode)]({%slug window/mobile-support/render-modes%})|-|
 |XmlHttpPanel|N/A|-|

-If you are extending the Telerik controls that support render modes through a property (i.e., they are not lightweight by design, for example), you need to addseveral properties to your class that will provide this functionality:
+To extend the rendering mode of Telerik controls by using a property, that is, the controls are not lightweight by design for example, you need to add specific properties to your class to provide this functionality:

->caption Example 1: Properties that enable you to use RenderModes for controls inherited from the Telerik controls.
+The following example demonstrates the properties which enable you to use `RenderMode` for controls inherited from the Telerik controls.

 ````C#